HTML in Canvas

 Browser Support

-Without the required Chromium API, Patchies logs a warning and keeps the object in normal DOM or Vue mode.
+If Chromium does not provide the required API, Patchies logs a warning.
+The object remains in normal DOM or Vue mode.

 See Also

-#includesupport - Video Chaining - Connecting visual objects as video sources
+#include. - Video Chaining — Connect visual objects as video sources.